JonathonEngland25/d2pt-meta-hero-grid-updater/memory-bank/PRD.md

 - **As a user**, I want the app to automatically back up my current hero grid before making changes.
 - **As a user**, I want the app to replace my current hero grid with the downloaded one.
 - **As a user**, I want to be notified of success or failure at each step.
-- **As a user**, I want to schedule the app to update my hero grid automatically every week.
-- **As a user**, I want to be able to cancel or change the schedule from within the app.

 ---